Valerian Root vs Ashwagandha: Which Is Better for Sleep?

 Valerian: 4+ human trials | Evidence: Moderate

 Valerian root is a herb traditionally used as a mild sedative for sleep and anxiety.
-Ashwagandha is an adaptogen that lowers stress over time.
+Ashwagandha is an adaptogen historically valued for supporting stress response.
 They both target sleep — but they work through different mechanisms.
 This guide compares the evidence and helps you choose the right one for your situation.

-Ashwagandha and valerian are both popular choices for people struggling with sleep and anxiety — but they solve fundamentally different problems.
-One is a daytime adaptogen that builds stress resilience around the clock.
-The other is a night-time sedative herb designed to push you toward sleep.
-Confusing the two is one of the most common mistakes in natural health, and understanding the calm-versus-sedate distinction will save you time, money, and frustration.
+Ashwagandha and valerian are both popular choices for people struggling with sleep and anxiety — but they address different aspects.
+One is a daytime adaptogen that may help support stress resilience.
+The other is a night-time herb traditionally used to promote relaxation.
+Understanding this calm-versus-sedate distinction may help guide your choice.

 What Is Ashwagandha?

-Ashwagandha (Withania somnifera) is a root adaptogen with over 3,000 years of Ayurvedic history and one of the strongest preliminary research bases of any herbal supplement.
-A 2024 meta-analysis pooling 9 randomised controlled trials (n=558) confirmed beneficial effects on stress and anxiety versus placebo (PMID: 39348746).
+Ashwagandha (Withania somnifera) is a root adaptogen with over 3,000 years of Ayurvedic history.
+A 2024 meta-analysis pooling 9 randomised controlled trials (n=558) explored its effects on stress and anxiety versus placebo (PMID: 39348746).

 What Is Valerian?

-Valerian (Valeriana officinalis) is a flowering plant native to Europe and Asia, used for centuries as a sleep aid.
-Unlike ashwagandha, valerian works through direct interaction with the GABAergic system — the same neurotransmitter system targeted by prescription sedatives, though at a much milder level.
+Valerian (Valeriana officinalis) is a flowering plant native to Europe and Asia, traditionally used as a sleep aid.
+Unlike ashwagandha, valerian is thought to interact with the GABAergic system — though at a much milder level than pharmaceutical sedatives.

 Side-by-Side Comparison